AkshithaSiddala/WeatherBot/README.md

 Help Command: If you're unsure about what commands are available, type /help to get a comprehensive list.
 Echo Command: Want WeatherBot to repeat something?
 Type /echo followed by your message.
 Check the Weather: To get the latest weather information for any city, simply type /weather followed by the city name.
 For example, /weather London.
+Technical Details:
+WeatherBot is built using Node.js and leverages the node-telegram-bot-api for Telegram integration and axios for fetching weather data from the OpenWeatherMap API.

+Get Started:
+To start using WeatherBot, simply add it to your Telegram contacts and send the /start command.
+Enjoy up-to-date weather information at your fingertips!